MapTestGame/MapCode/1.0/Specification.md

 MapCode Version 1.0 Specification
 =================================

 MapCode is based on UTF-8, and so it uses **codepoints**.
-All numbers are encoded as codepoints, including (but not limited to): version numbers (major, minor, patch), string lengths, dimension sizes.
+All numbers are encoded as codepoints, including (but not limited to): version numbers (major, minor), string lengths, dimension sizes.

 Codepoints
 ==========